skip to Main Content

 Planning Individual Lesson Time

-When I was teaching individual 30 minute lessons I had a great system for planning lessons, using the perfect template (available in the Free Resource Library) with a master list of resources.
-I’m finding that with a few adaptations this still works well for planning the one-on-one time with students.
+When I was teaching individual 30 minute lessons I had a great system for planning lessons, using the perfect template (available in the Music Teacher Resource Library) with a master list of resources.
+I’m finding that with a few adaptations this still works well for planning one-on-one time with students.

 Planning Theory Lab Time